core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * A peer that is a CAPABLE device MUST support the FS mode and the no-FS mode.

 * As an exception to the nonces being generated as random values (see Section {{ssec-derive-ctx}}), a peer that is a CAPABLE device MAY use a value obtained from a monotonically incremented counter as nonce N1 or N2.
-In such a case the peer must enforce measures to ensure freshness of the values, for example the peers can use the same procedure described in {{Section B.1.1 of RFC8613}} for Sender Sequence Numbers.
-The use of counters as nonces has privacy implications, which are described in Section {{sec-cons}}.
-The latest used counter value needs to be stored in persistant memory, and since non-CAPABLE devices are unable to store to persistant memory they are unable to safely use a counter value as nonce.
+This has privacy implications, which are described in Section {{sec-cons}}.
+In such a case, the peer MUST enforce measures to ensure freshness of the nonce values.
+For example, the peer can use the same procedure described in {{Section B.1.1 of RFC8613}} for handling the OSCORE Sender Sequence Number values.
+These measures require to regularly store the used counter values in non-volatile memory, which makes non-CAPABLE devices unable to safely use counter values as nonce values.

 As a general rule, once successfully generated a new OSCORE Security Context CTX (e.g., CTX is the CTX\_NEW resulting from a KUDOS execution, or it has been established through the EDHOC protocol {{I-D.ietf-lake-edhoc}}), a peer considers the Master Secret and Master Salt of CTX as Latest Master Secret and Latest Master Salt.
 After that: